For a list of South Carolina economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 - be certified by the Department of Commerce.

-In addition to the sales tax exemptions, South Carolina further reduces the tax burden by providing a valuable sales tax cap of $300 on the sale or lease of automobiles, trucks, boats and aircraft to all companies and individuals.
+In addition to the sales tax exemptions, South Carolina further reduces the tax burden by providing a valuable sales tax cap of $500 for sales tax or infrastructure maintenance fee, as applicable, on the sale or lease of automobiles, trucks, boats and aircraft to all companies and individuals.

 Enterprise Zone Retraining Program: Helps existing industries maintain their competitive edge and retain their existing workforce by allowing them to claim a Retraining Credit for existing production or technology employees who have been continuously employed by the company for at least two years.
 If approved, companies can reimburse themselves up to 50% of approved training costs for eligible production or technology workers (not to exceed $1,000 per person per year).